- Travel by riverboat from the jungle town of Puerto Maldonado

 At the center, you'll encounter jaguar, different types of monkeys, tapirs, peccaries and some exotic birds, including the trumpeter bird.
 The project has a Canopy-Walk along an open path into primary forest.
 Here you can admire extraordinary views over the tops of the highest trees in the forest.
 Following this excursion, there is a return boat trip back to the Lodge, and a free afternoon to enjoy recreational activities.

 Day 6: Visit a clay lick to observe parrots and return to Puerto Maldanado

 Today we rise early for a hot beverage before departing for a 20-minute walk to the clay lick, where you'll observe three to five types of parrot.
 These birds come to the lick to ingest a particular kind of clay, only found in specific areas of this region.
 The clay is vital for the metabolic regulation of the birds and the sight of dozens of parrots gathered in one spot presents a colorful and exciting event.

 After breakfast, you'll return to the city of Puerto Maldonado by boat.
 Private transport will receive you at the port, then drive you to the local market.
 You'll be able to appreciate the different typical products of the area during this brief visit.
-Shortly afterward you'll head to the airport to check-in for your respective flights after a great 5-day adventure in the jungle.
+Shortly afterward you'll head to the airport to check-in for your return flight to Lima after a great 5-day adventure in the jungle.

 Today is your last day in Peru!
 You will be met at your hotel for a transfer to the Lima airport, where you will transfer to your homeward-bound flight. ¡Buen viaje!